monody1/pxe_docker/README.md

 ## Notes

-1. Docker should be run in host mode.
+1. Container should be run in host mode.
 2. Modify `user-data` to change username and password.
 Use SHA-1 hashing (can be generated with OpenSSL).
 3. Modify `user-data` for partitioning.